umbraco/UmbracoDocs/10/umbraco-cms/reference/management/models/template.md

 ### new Template(IShortStringHelper shortStringHelper, string name, string alias)

-Constructor for creating a new Template object where the necessary parameters are a short String Helper as a `IShortStringHelper`, the name of the Template as a `string` and the alias as a `string` for the Template being created.
+Constructor for creating a new Template object.
+The necessary parameters include a short String Helper as an `IShortStringHelper`.
+The name and alias of the Template must be provided as `string` values.

 ## Properties